CHIME-o-Grav: Wideband Timing of Four Millisecond Pulsars from the NANOGrav 15-yr dataset: Introduction

 \subsection{Wideband Timing}

-TOAs are usually calculated by cross-correlating a template of the integrated pulse profile to a noise-free template \citep{pulsar_handbook}.
+TOAs are usually calculated by cross-correlating observed pulse profiles with a noise-free template of the integrated pulse profile \citep{pulsar_handbook}.
 In traditional narrowband timing this template is frequency-averaged and does not account for evolution of the pulse profile across the observing bandwidth.
 When timing pulsars, we can expect some evolution of the pulse profile shape as a function of frequency caused by intrinsic changes in the pulsar magnetosphere, and extrinsic effects such as interstellar scattering and frequency-dependent dispersion measure (DM) \citep{1986_hankins,12.5yr_wideband}.
 Narrowband timing methods typically deal with profile evolution by calculating TOAs at several different frequencies in a single observation and the inclusion of arbitrary frequency dependent parameters in the timing model \citep{12.5_year_narrowband}.

-Wideband (WB) timing is a method of using a smooth frequency-dependent model, often called a template portrait, to simultaneously measure a TOA and a dispersion measure (DM) from each observation, without splitting the observations into multiple frequency sub-bands \citep{2014_pennucci_demorest}.
+Wideband (WB) timing is a method of using a smooth 2-D frequency-dependent model of the pulse profile, often called a template portrait, to simultaneously measure a TOA and a dispersion measure (DM) from each observation, without splitting the observations into multiple frequency sub-bands \citep{2014_pennucci_demorest}.
 The reference frequency for the TOA is selected such that there is zero covariance between the TOA phase offset and DM measurement.
-WB portraits are calculated from high SNR templates, referred to as data portraits, which are made by aligning and averaging many observations together \citep{pulse_portraiture}.
+WB template portraits are calculated from high signal to noise (S/N) data portraits, which are constructed by aligning and averaging many observations with strong detections of the pulsar together \citep{pulse_portraiture}.

-To construct the template portrait, principal component analysis (PCA) is first performed on the mean profile-subtracted data portrait.
-The resulting eigenvectors and the mean profile are then de-noised using a Stationary Wavelet Transform \citep{2019_lee}.
-The de-noised eigenvectors are then projected onto the mean profile to create coordinate curves representing the profile evolution which are approximated using spline interpolation.
-The coordinate splines and mean profile are used to reconstruct the 2-D template portrait which is then used for calculation WB TOAs.
+To construct the template portrait, the mean (frequency-averaged) profile-subtracted data portrait is decomposed into an orthonormal set of eigenprofiles using principal component analysis (PCA).
+A small number of the eigenprofiles are kept as the basis for constructing the profile evolution model.
+The eigenprofiles and the mean profile are then de-noised using a Stationary Wavelet Transform \citep{2019_lee}.
+Coordinate functions of the profile evolution are constructed by projecting the de-noised eigenprofiles onto the de-noised mean profile.
+These are then approximated by fitting a spline to each coordinate function.
+The coordinate function splines and de-noised mean profile are used to construct the 2-D template portrait which is then used for calculation WB TOAs.